surniaulula/wpsso/readme.txt

 * **Improvements**
 	* None.
 * **Bugfixes**
-	* Fix to avoid triggering a PHP fatal error in woocommerce/includes/shipping/flat-rate/class-wc-shipping-flat-rate.php:141 when WooCommerce returns an empty string for a product price.
+	* Fix for WooCommerce theme or plugin filters that return an empty string for a product price, to avoid triggering a PHP fatal error in woocommerce/includes/shipping/flat-rate/class-wc-shipping-flat-rate.php:141
 * **Developer Notes**
 	* Updated `WpssoIntegEcomWooCommerce->get_product_price()` to return 0 if the product price returned by WooCommerce is empty.
 * **Requires At Least**